huggingface/diffusers/examples/community/README.md

 ```
 ### Regional Prompting Pipeline
 This pipeline is a port of the [Regional Prompter extension](https://github.com/hako-mikan/sd-webui-regional-prompter) for [Stable Diffusion web UI](https://github.com/AUTOMATIC1111/stable-diffusion-webui) to diffusers.
-This code implements a pipeline for the Stable Diffusion model, enabling the division of the canvas into multiple regions, with different prompts applicable to each area.
-Users can specify regions in two ways: using `Cols` and `Rows` modes for grid-like divisions, or the `Prompt` mode for areas calculated based on prompts.
+This code implements a pipeline for the Stable Diffusion model, enabling the division of the canvas into multiple regions, with different prompts applicable to each region.
+Users can specify regions in two ways: using `Cols` and `Rows` modes for grid-like divisions, or the `Prompt` mode for regions calculated based on prompts.

 ![sample](https://github.com/hako-mikan/sd-webui-regional-prompter/blob/imgs/rp_pipeline1.png)